markmandel/recommendation-neo4j/presentation/markdown.md

 - We don't look for Sessions with similar scores, and see what that person likes.
 - We attempt to predict what the Sessions's Page Views for a given Dog would be instead.
+- DO NOT MENTION WHAT WE THINK GUS WOULD BE!!!

 ---